December 4th 1937 saw the first appearance of Desperate Dan and the comic that gave him life – the Dandy.

 My mum would go out every Saturday morning to buy my Beano and Dandy; and sometimes Topper which did not have the same appeal although larger but not so many memorable characters apart from Jonah who like Uncle Albert in Only Fools and Horses sank more ships than he actually sailed in.

-Now, 75 years since the Dandy was first published D C Thomson have announced that it will cease publication.
-Desperate Dan faces the final shoot out in Cactusville!
+75 years since the Dandy was first published D C Thomson announced that it will cease publication.
+In 2012 Desperate Dan faced the final shoot out in Cactusville.